Spoilers For Monday’s ‘General Hospital’: Michael E. Knight’s Mysterious Character Of ‘Martin Gray’ Debuts

 Apparently, Knight will be playing a new character that the writers had already been developing.
 In a nod to the actor’s work with All My Children, the character was renamed to be Martin Gray.
 The name of Martin is, of course, a tribute to the actor’s AMC character of Tad Martin.
 According to IMDb, the character’s last name is Gray.

 In the extended SOD interview in the outlet’s print edition, Knight admitted that he didn’t think his new gig would generate headlines.
-He seemingly thought it’d be some little thing and he says it’s humbling and meaningful to him that General Hospital viewers and other soap fans are so excited about this.
+He seemingly thought it’d be some little thing, and he says it’s humbling and meaningful to him that General Hospital viewers and other soap fans are so excited about this.

 The actor says he contacted two of his AMC colleagues for insight before he reached out to Valentini.
-Both James Patrick Stuart (Valentin) and Rebecca Budig (Hayden), know Knight and are currently starring on General Hospital.
-They were apparently thrilled to help make this happen and it seems many others from the cast are excited to have Michael on-board.
+Both James Patrick Stuart (Valentin) and Rebecca Budig (Hayden) know Knight and are currently starring on General Hospital.
+They were apparently thrilled to help make this happen, and it seems many others from the cast are excited to have Michael on-board.

 Just who is Martin Gray?
 As The Inquisitr previously detailed, Knight’s character will be seen wearing a suit and tie at GH in some of his initial scenes.
 He’ll be connecting with some Port Charles residents who are currently in a tough position, but that doesn’t exactly narrow things down much.